freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/letter-frequency.english.md

 ## Description
 <section id='description'>
-You are given a string and your task is to calculate frequency of each character.
+Given a string, calculate the frequency of each character.
 All characters should be counted.
 This includes lower and upper case letters, digits, whitespace, special characters, or any other distinct characters.
 </section>